 How will rising interest rates affect your monthly repayments?

 How your repayments, and wider budget, is affected will largely depend on the type of mortgage you have.
 Tracker mortgages, for example, track the base rate plus an additional set margin.
 This could be the base rate plus 1%.
 Owners of these mortgages will likely see an immediate jump in costs.

 On the other hand, those with fixed-rate mortgages may be able to endure rising rates.
 Fixed-rate deals lock in how much interest is paid for a set-period of time, usually 2 or 5 years.
 If a homeowner doesn’t need to remortgage for another few years, they may be able to hold out until the economy (hopefully) calms down.

 These percentage increases translate into very costly monthly repayments.
-Following the most recent 0.5% hike, households with a £200,000 fixed-rate mortgage face a rise of £4,300 more each year when compared with September 2020.
+In September 2022, households with a £200,000 fixed-rate mortgage faced a rise of £4,300 more each year when compared with September 2020.
 That results in an extra £358 needed every month.
 Understanding interest rates and – crucially – reacting to them could save you thousands.
 So long as you’re quick enough.

 While you may assume high street banks have no choices when it comes to how they react, some of the biggest names have been criticised in recent months for unethically profiteering.

 Are mortgage lenders benefiting from higher interest rates?